dheera/shoji-lamps/README.md

 * eSun White PETG for the back of the screens.
 Any white PETG will do.
 * eSun Black PETG for the writing on the screens.
 Any black PETG will do.

-# Printing the roof, base, bars, and lockpins
+# Printing the roof, bars, base, and lockpins

 These are all straightforward parts to print and presented no problem on my Prusa i3 MK3.
+The roof and bars are mandatory.
+The base is optional, and the lockpins attach the rest of the lamp to the base, so you don't need those if you aren't printing the base.

 I **highly suggest** you set your fill angle to 0 degrees instead of 45 degrees, so that the topmost layer will print like wood grain (in PrusaSlicer: Print Settings -> Infill -> Advanced -> Fill angle).
 Make sure you rotate the print to the correct orientation.

 ![fill angle direction](/images/fillangledirection-goodbad.png?raw=true "fill angle direction")